Dreams of white: the color in which your life becomes either a clean page or a silence

 Astrological note: The dream of white solemn clothing often arrives during harmonious transits of Jupiter through the 7th or 5th house, during a conjunction of Venus with Jupiter, and during periods of the Sun in Libra or Leo.
 Libras, Leos, and Sagittarians recognize this dream especially precisely.
 If Jupiter is now touching your Venus — the Creator opens a new chapter, and the dream conveys this through cloth that lies on the shoulders as a sign of a dignified beginning.

 You dream of snow drifting across a field, a city, all around.
 Or a white sea, a white fog, a white space.
 Everything is quiet, soft, muffled.
-In the body — a particular calm: the world has become simpler; the sound has lessened; I can at last breathe more evenly.
+A particular calm lives in the body: the world has become simpler; the sound has lessened; I can at last breathe more evenly.

-Your Healer speaks here — the part that knows that silence and muffling are also a form of care.
+Under this snow your Healer falls silent — the part that knows that silence and muffling are also a form of care.
 It comes when your psyche needs a breather: you have long lived in noise, in overload, in bright contrasts, and you now need “the white” to cover the excess.
-The Healer shows: you have the right to a breather; not every pause is inactivity; sometimes it is necessary recovery.
+The Healer shows you that you have a right to a breather; not every pause is inactivity; sometimes it is necessary recovery.

-If the snow is fresh and clean — a soft renewal is going on for you, and it is worth accepting it with gratitude.
-If it covers everything softly and evenly — your psyche is now giving itself a pause, and this is a healthy process; it is not worth “overcoming.”
-If in the white around it is quiet — this is no threat, but care; let it be.
-If someone nearby calmly looks together with you — there is in your reality a person with whom you can be silent, and this is a great resource.
+If the snow is fresh and clean, a soft renewal is going on for you, and it is worth accepting it with gratitude.
+If it covers everything softly and evenly, your psyche is now giving itself a pause, and this is a healthy process; it is not worth “overcoming.”
+If the white around you is quiet, this is no threat but care; let it be.
+If someone nearby calmly looks together with you, there is in your reality a person with whom you can be silent, and this is a great resource.
 On open ground, the same hush arrives as a white field with no tracks.

 Ask yourself: “Where in my life is there now too much sound — and where can I let the inner ‘snow’ softly cover the excess, even for a couple of days?”

-Today, for two or three hours turn off the larger source of noise in your life (the feed, chats, loud music, news) and watch how the psyche fills the pause itself.
-The Healer recognizes such hours as consent to silence, and in later dreams more often gives you white, soft, calmly drifting world.
+Today, for two or three hours turn off the largest source of noise in your life (the feed, chats, loud music, news) and watch how the psyche fills the pause on its own.
+The Healer recognizes such hours as consent to silence, and in later dreams more often gives you a white, soft, calmly drifting world.

 Astrological note: The dream of snow and white silence often arrives during harmonious transits of Saturn through the 4th or 12th house, during its aspects to the Moon, and during periods of the Sun in Capricorn or Aquarius.
 Capricorns, Cancers, and Aquarians recognize this dream especially precisely.
 If Saturn is now touching your Moon — the Healer invites silence, and the dream conveys this through a white space in which the body at last agrees to relax.

 You dream of an absolutely white space: a room without furniture, a sheet of paper without text, a clean canvas, a screen without an image.
 There is nothing.
-You stand or sit, and in the body — at once lightness and a slight fear: there is nothing here, and this is either freedom or emptiness.
+You stand or sit, and at once a lightness and a slight fear live in the body: there is nothing here, and this is either freedom or emptiness.

-Your Explorer speaks here — the part that knows that before any creation there is always white.
-This dream comes when a moment of “the clean sheet” has come in your life: you have just exited a great stage, and ahead nothing is yet drawn; you have free time, and you do not know how to fill it; you meet your own inner empty space.
-The Explorer shows: this emptiness is no catastrophe; it is material.
+Across this sheet your Explorer moves a pen — the part that knows that before any creation there is always white.
+This dream comes when a moment of “the clean sheet” has come in your life: you have just left a great stage, and ahead nothing is yet drawn; you have free time and do not know how to fill it; you meet your own inner empty space.
+The Explorer shows you that this emptiness is no catastrophe; it is material.

 Ask yourself: “Which ‘clean sheet’ is now in my life — and can I relate to it not as an emptiness to be afraid of, but as a space from which something will be born?”